Eucryphia: plant, cultivate and maintain

 The flowering of Eucryphia milliganii

-Eucryphia milliganii, a charming bush distinguished by its small oblong leaves and tiny white flowers
+Eucryphia milliganii, a lovely bush distinguished by its small oblong leaves and small white flowers

 Maintenance

-Once planted, the Eucryphia requires little maintenance, as it has the advantage of being resistant to diseases and parasites, and it does well without pruning.
-However, you can prune it if you deem it necessary, to remove dead, damaged, or poorly placed branches.
-Prune after flowering.
+Once established, Eucryphia requires little maintenance, as it has the advantage of being resistant to diseases and parasites, and it does not require pruning.
+However, it is possible to prune it if you deem it necessary, in order to remove dead, damaged, or poorly placed branches.
+Intervene after flowering.

-The Eucryphia does not tolerate drought: it needs the soil to remain relatively cool in summer, so don’t hesitate to water it regularly, preferably with rainwater.
-We recommend mulching the Eucryphia by placing a layer of pine bark mulch around its base.
+Eucryphia does not tolerate drought: it needs the soil to remain relatively cool in summer, so do not hesitate to water regularly, preferably with rainwater.
+We recommend mulching Eucryphia by placing a layer of pine bark mulch at its base.
 This will help keep the soil cool for longer.
-You can also plant ground-cover plants around its base, which will help retain soil moisture.
+You can also plant ground cover plants at its feet, which will help retain soil moisture.

-Each year, you can top-dress by adding heather soil and a bit of compost, which you can lightly rake into the soil.
+Each year, you can top-dress by adding heather soil and a bit of compost, which you will incorporate into the soil with light raking.

-During the first few years, don’t hesitate to protect the Eucryphia from severe frosts by covering it with winter fleece.
+During the first few years, do not hesitate to protect Eucryphia during severe frosts by covering it with a winter fleece.

 Multiplication

-It is possible to propagate Eucryphia by sowing, however we recommend propagation by cuttings; this technique will ensure a higher success rate.
+It is possible to propagate Eucryphia by sowing; however, we recommend propagation by cuttings as this technique will ensure a better success rate.

 Propagation by Cuttings

-Eucryphia can be propagated by semi-woody stem cuttings in summer, around July.
+Eucryphia can be multiplied by taking cuttings of semi-woody stems in summer, around July.

-1. Take a healthy, semi-woody branch (tender at the tip and lignified at the base), 8 to 10 cm long, cutting just below a node (the point where leaves attach to the stem).
+1. Take a healthy, semi-woody shoot (soft at the tip and lignified at the base), 8 to 10 cm long, cutting just below a node (the point where leaves attach to the stem).

-2. Remove the leaves from the lower part, leaving only 2 or 3 at the tip of the branch.
-Also remove any flowers or flower buds if you see them.
+2. Remove the leaves from the lower part, leaving only 2 or 3 at the tip of the shoot.
+Also, remove any flowers or flower buds if you see them.

 3. Dip the base of the stem in plant hormone.